-Environmental improvement / highways scheme Lead partner Other partners Estimated cost Potential funding stream(s) Comments Justification at the top of Crown Hill 2.
-Pelican Crossing before the junction of Bellingham Lane and the High Street 3.
-Pelican Crossing of, Eastwood Road, before the High Road and Eastwood Road roundabout; and Pelican Crossing of High Road to the north east of the High Road and Eastwood Road roundabout.
-4. Zebra Crossing, High Street to the North of the Police Station.
-Council / developers £3,000,000 contributions / ECC budget inclusion of traffic management measures to improve the effectiveness of key crossing points, subject to further investigation of traffic and pedestrian movements.
+Pelican Crossing before the junction of Bellingham Lane and the High Street ECC Rochford District Council / developers Pooled financial contributions / ECC budget There is potential for the inclusion of soft measures to improve the effectiveness of key crossing points, subject to further investigation of traffic and pedestrian movements.
 Rochford District Council will work in conjunction with Essex County Council to assess appropriate measures to be taken.
-Following identification of a range of options and their costs for Rayleigh centre through earlier iterations of the Plan, the Local Highways Panel has agreed to fund transport modelling work.
+Following identification of a range of options and their costs for Rayleigh centre through earlier iterations of the Plan, the Local Highways Panel has agreed to fund further transport modelling work.
 This will identify precise measures from the framework for improvements this Plan provides, along with the specific costs of such improvements.
-Whilst_the potential costs of these range of improvements have the potential to total up to £3,000,000, it could be that the most effective measures will major traffic thoroughfare in the District.
-There is the opportunity for greater pedestrian safety improvements and better traffic flow around the town centre through making existing junctions perform at the most optimal level.
-Traffic management improvements can ensure that pedestrians are still able to use these crossings safely while also ensuring that traffic flow is not adversely affected.
-Traffic management improvements can involve significantly less material disruption to the structure of existing roads.
-The extent of the improvements to be applied to the area will be determined in relation to further investigation of pedestrian and motorist behaviours and with the assistance of Essex County Council as Highways Authority.
+Whilst the potential costs of these range of improvements have the potential to total up to £3,000,000, it could be that the most effective measures will cost considerably less.
+At present the existing junctions do not function optimally.
+Traffic flow is often impeded at these points while pedestrian safety is a concern in some areas.
+The town centre functions as a major traffic thoroughfare in the District.
+Low impact enhancements can ensure that pedestrians are still able to use these crossings safely while also ensuring that traffic flow is not adversely affected. .